General Tips on Increasing Your Chances of Admission

 Finally, make sure you don’t miss a program application deadline.
 This is the deadline by which we need your complete application including all supplementary forms and required documents.
 For more information regarding deadlines, please visit our deadlines website.

 Application Insider provides prospective students with a series of tips on how to apply to graduate school.
 The series is based on Carleton’s application policies, but the information can be useful in all graduate school applications.
-You can view the complete series here.
+You can view the complete series by clicking here.

 Want to stay up to date with Application Insider?
 Subscribe to our monthly newsletter.